Algebraic independence and normality of the values of Mahler's functions: Notations and Results

-We can also give a measure of algebraic independence of values $y,f_1(y),\dots,f_n(y)$, for arbitrary $y\in\mcc^*$.
-This type of results for transcendent $y$ has not been considered before, though our estimates in this situation are weaker than in the case of algebraic $y$.
+We can also give a measure of algebraic independence of values $y,f_1(y),\dots,f_n(y)$, for an arbitrary $y\in\mcc^*$, which need not to be algebraic.
+This type of results for a transcendental $y$ has not been considered before, though our estimates in this situation are weaker than in the case of algebraic $y$.